jishnub/LegendrePolynomials.jl/README.md

  0.0  0.375  0.0
 ```

 Note that the column number that will be populated depends on the order of the derivative, assuming 0-based indexing.
-Therefore `Pl!` will fill column 0, `dPl!` will fill columnn 1 and `d2Pl!` will fill column 2.
+Therefore `Pl!` will fill column 0, `dPl!` will fill column 1 and `d2Pl!` will fill column 2.
 Combinations of these will fill multiple columns as expected.

 # License